-The hit men he'd originally been trailing were obviously tied to the Silver Slipper, all the other speakeasies in town were mysterious run out of business by dirty competition, but only whispers were known about the torpedoes.
-Cajuns some said.
-Two of them, others whispered over empty whiskey glasses, brother and sister.
+The hit men he'd originally been trailing were obviously tied to the Silver Slipper, all the other speakeasies in town were mysterious run out of business by dirty competition, but only rumors were known about the torpedoes.
+Cajuns, some said.
+Two of 'em, others whispered over empty whiskey glasses, brother and sister.
 Savoy was the only name he ever got from an old cat just before he passed out.

 Savoy.
 Cajun siblings; brother and sister.
 His only lead.
 Taking a sip of water, the black feline glanced around the speakeasy.
 A Jazz band to one side with a bar selling its illegal product opposite, a few couples dancing the bunny hop and Charleston with frenzied feet.
 None of them knew what was about to happen.
 Jack checked his watch.

 "They should be here just about…" he trailed off when the door burst open and cops flooded in.
 "Now."

 "Raid!" someone shouted obviously.
 Cats scattered left and right, looking for places to hide and exits to escape through.
 No use, though.
 Policemen were stationed at each door.
 The place was surrounded with no way to escape.
 In a matter of minutes, the Silver Slipper was locked down and all of its guests locked up.